National Violence Prevention Hotline

 While there is ample help for the survivors of sexual abuse and there are services for perpetrators, the NVPH would offer a bridge for those contemplating sexual abuse against others and act as a preventative bridge to have them seek appropriate professional help.

 The NVPH would provide education, resources, and a listening ear to those who may be victims of violence, but have not yet reached out to the proper authorities or found a way to escape the violence in their life.

-Licensed Professional Counselor and Professional Consultant
+Paul Krauss MA, LPC, Licensed Professional Counselor And Professional Consultant

 Paul Krauss is a Licensed Professional Counselor and Professional Consultant who lives in Grand Rapids, Michigan.
 He is the host of The Intentional Clinician podcast and also works to train counselors on best practices to improve their outcomes with clients.

 Paul has worked with many different populations and has spent a great deal of his time working specifically with people who are recovering from some type of trauma—often times from a type of violence or a severe accident.
 Paul believes that every human being has the potential to transform in a powerful way and works with people from all walks of life to meet their potential as humans, to heal, and to make changes.

 Paul conceived of the idea for the National Violence Prevention Hotline after a series of events, including hearing a story of a person refraining from committing a violent act because a kind woman confronted this potential offender while he was in emotional distress, guns in hand and ready to act against innocent citizens, with empathy and understanding, at just the right time.
 As a result of her outreach to him, he put down his weapons and asked for the police to be called and get professional help–he received it.
 At that moment, Paul realized that we have hotlines to prevent suicides and help the victims of domestic violence, but not to prevent or deal with violence or those who perpetrate it more broadly.